umutcanaltin/fpgai_compiler/paper/paper.md

 ```
 ## Python Driver for PYNQ model with modes(inject weughts or get trained weights)
-You can directly use this code structure inside PYNQ!
+User can directly use this code structure inside PYNQ!
 ```python